JCalderan/xebicon2019-spinnaker-handson/part3/exercice1/README.md

 # Blue/Green deployment
 ## Exercice 1:

+To use Spinnaker Red/Black deployment, we are going to use ReplicaSet instead of deployment

 You can start the application from this pipeline templates:

 Create a new pipeline called Xebicon-service from this template:

 You should replace the comment in the template by a values of your choise.

+For each template, you should create a new pipeline.

+In the pipeline Actions, you can click on `edit as Json` and paste the template.

 <details><summary>Service pipeline</summary>
 <p>